 Are Vintage Single Phase (or Magneto type) Charging Systems Acceptable for Charging a Lithium Battery?

 The quick answer is no, and here is why.
-Take for example, the Rotax 503 engine designed with points ignition and pull-starting.
+Take for example, the Rotax 503 engine (Provision 4; with 4 main mounting bolts on the gearbox) designed with points ignition and pull-starting.
 It uses a single coil (named magneto for permanent magnet construction) within the stator for auxiliary lighting power and battery charging.
 Since it is a single coil, it will produce one AC waveform per revolution of the engine (see Figure 6 below for an installation example of this type coil)

-The Rotax engine also has a regulator-rectifier has shown in Figure 7 above (part 866-080).
+The Rotax engine also has a regulator-rectifier has shown in Figure 7 below (part 866-080).

 The regulated/ rectifier voltage output of this particular Rotax system is shown in Figure 8 below.
 Note, the DC output has a low frequency (two pulses per engine revolution, 33Hz at 2000RPM) and high amplitude ripple (full charging output 14.5V).